The User Is On Their Own

 I’d argue that a power drill is barely intuitive because people can use it successfully without instruction but mistakes are easy to make.
 And a power drill is a really simple device.
 It mostly has two controls, sometimes three, if it’s a fancier one with a gear switch, and only one it strictly necessary to use it: the trigger button.
 Yet even at this low level of complexity the device is not well understood by man of its users.

 Other machines we operate in our daily lives are far more complex.
 A car for example is a complex device with many functions, parts, settings, maintenance protocols, consumable materials (gas, oil, etc.) and operating it in its intended environment (traffic) is a highly complex task with high risk.
-IF you mess up, people can die.
+If you mess up, people can die.
 It’s therefore entirely reasonable that we as a society don’t just hand out cars to anyone who can afford one and send them on their merry way.
-Many countries around the world require more or less extensive driving education and enforce various levels of regulation to ensure a baseline of safe operation because it would be utter mayhem otherwise, much than it already is.
+Many countries around the world require more or less extensive driving education and enforce various levels of regulation to ensure a baseline of safe operation because it would be utter mayhem otherwise, more than it already is.
 And even without the mandatory education and rules, it would be unreasonable to sit someone with zero experience in a gas powered car and expect them to even get it going at all.
 Electric cars make it a lot easier but it’s still a big stopgap.

 A lot of devices people use in their professions are also entirely unintuitive.
 Try putting someone in front of a lathe with no instruction.
 They might destroy a very expensive machine or severely injure themselves, maybe both.